Wheat Withdrawal: 10 Tips for Success

 What is “Wheat Withdrawal”?

 In my research, I found that 40% of people who eliminate wheat from their diet will experience something called a wheat withdrawal.
 Their bodies are reacting to the withdrawal from the opiates, part of the gliadin protein of wheat.
 When you consume wheat, it not only affects the body, but also the brain.
 Once your body gets used to craving wheat, getting its “wheat fix,” and this is repeated several times each day, every day, I’m sure you can understand why your body wants more.
 But the problem isn’t only in the proteins and gluten of wheat.
-You have to take into consideration:
+You also have to take into consideration:

 - how your body responds to wheat or gluten in the wheat

 - the amount of pesticides found in and on wheat